 The longer your credit history (the age of your oldest credit account), the better your credit score.

-We recognize that it is challenging to achieve this for everyone who wants to become a homeowner and have therefore teamed up with housing counsellors who will review the current status of your credit and help you with a plan to become eligible for a loan.
+We recognize that it is challenging to achieve this and therefore have teamed up with housing counselors who will review the current status of your credit and help you with a plan to become eligible for a loan.
 Often, there a simple steps you can take to significantly improve your credit score in a short timeframe.

-If you are prepared to work at it, it is possible to become a homeowner!
+If you are prepared to work on it, you can become a homeowner!

 Ten Things to Avoid When Buying a Home